Equivariant ZFA and the foundations of nominal techniques: The language of sets with atoms

 \begin{defn} \begin{enumerate} \item Write \deffont{ZFA} for axioms \rulefont{AtmEmpty} to \rulefont{Replacement} from Figure~\ref{fig.zfa}. \item Write \deffont{ZFAC} for ZFA plus \rulefont{Choice}. \item Write \deffont{EZFA} for ZFA plus \rulefont{Equivar} from Figure~\ref{fig.equivar}. \item Write \deffont{EZFAC} for ZFA plus \rulefont{Choice} plus \rulefont{Equivar}. \end{enumerate}

 In full, EZFAC stands for \emph{Equivariant Zermelo-Fraenkel Set Theory with Atoms and Choice}. \end{defn}

 \begin{nttn} In Figure~\ref{fig.zfa} and elsewhere we may use standard syntactic sugar.
-For example: \begin{itemize*} \item In \rulefont{Powerset} we write $t\subseteq s$ and this is shorthand for $\Forall{\vara}(\vara\in t\limp\vara\in s)$. \item In \rulefont{AtmInf} and \rulefont{Choice} we write $\hookrightarrow$ for injective function-sets, where a function-set is an element representing the graph of a function. \item In \rulefont{Replacement} `$F$ injective' indicates that $F$ is a function-class represented by some binary predicate $\Phi$ which is functional as a relation. \item In \rulefont{Choice} we write $\powerset^*(x)$ and this is shorthand for the set of nonempty subsets $\{\vara\in\powerset(x) \mid \vara\neq\varnothing\}$. \end{itemize*} The interested reader can find detailed explanations of how these standard constructs are built up from first principles in e.g. Section~5 of~\cite{johnstone:notlst}.
-We will assume these basic set-theoretic conventions henceforth. \end{nttn}
+For example: \begin{itemize*} \item In \rulefont{Powerset} we write $t\subseteq s$ and this is shorthand for $\Forall{\vara}(\vara\in t\limp\vara\in s)$. \item In \rulefont{AtmInf} we write $\finsubseteq$.
+For a given $y$, the relation $x\finsubseteq y$ is inductively defined to be least such that $\varnothing\finsubseteq y$ and $x\finsubseteq y\land y'\in y$ implies $x\cup\{y'\}\finsubseteq x$. \item In \rulefont{Choice}, $\powerset^*(x)$ which is shorthand for the set of nonempty subsets $\{\vara\in\powerset(x) \mid \vara\neq\varnothing\}$. \item We will write $\hookrightarrow$ for injective function-sets, where a function-set is an element representing the graph of a function.
+So $x\hookrightarrow y$ is the set of graphs of injective functions from $x$ to $y$. \end{itemize*} The interested reader can find detailed explanations of how these standard constructs are built up from first principles in e.g. Section~5 of~\cite{johnstone:notlst}.
+We will assume these basic set-theoretic conventions henceforth.
+See also the encyclopaedic treatment of set theory in~\cite{jech:sett} and in particular see page~250 where ZFA is discussed. \end{nttn}

-\begin{rmrk} \begin{enumerate} \item There is redundancy in Definition~\ref{defn.fol}: \begin{itemize*} \item We could restrict terms to just be variable symbols $\vara$ (losing term-formers for pairset, powerset, union, comprehension, emptyset, and the set of atoms). \item We could restrict predicates by losing equality (just keeping $\in$, $\bot$, $\land$, and $\forall$). \end{itemize*} This restricted language would be just as expressive, but more verbose. \item The axioms in Figures~\ref{fig.zfa} and~\ref{fig.equivar} are actually axiom-schemes (for all $s$, $t$, $s'$, $\phi$, and $F$).
+\begin{rmrk} \begin{enumerate} \item There is redundancy in Definition~\ref{defn.fol}: \begin{itemize*} \item We could restrict terms to just be variable symbols $\vara$ (losing term-formers for pairset, powerset, union, comprehension, emptyset, and the set of atoms). \item Because we have \rulefont{Extensionality}, we could in principle restrict predicates by losing the equality predicate-former (just keeping $\in$, $\bot$, $\land$, and $\forall$).\footnote{But, since first-order logic with equality comes with an equality congruence derivation rule, removing equality from the logic would require us to reintroduce the congruence rule as (long and awkward) explicit axioms; so there is no net gain.
+We might also wish to switch to Quine atoms; see Remark~\ref{rmrk.quine}.} \end{itemize*} This restricted language would be just as expressive, but more verbose. \item The axioms in Figures~\ref{fig.zfa} and~\ref{fig.equivar} are actually axiom-schemes (for all $s$, $t$, $s'$, $\phi$, and $F$).
 We could reduce the number of axiom-schemes, in some cases very easily: for instance by rewriting \rulefont{Emptyset} as $\Forall{\vara}\vara\not\in\varnothing$.
-We will not be too concerned about this and we just optimise for what seems to be the most readable form. \end{enumerate} \end{rmrk}
+In other cases this is harder, in particular rules \rulefont{Induction} and \rulefont{Replacement} contain parameters $\phi$ and $F$ and since first-order logic lacks second-order quantification by design, these rules are inherently schemas.
+This is standard for axiomatisations of set theory.